How to Start a Food Business in Ontario: 28 Types of Food Businesses + Funding Options

 Financing an Ontario Food Business

-Here are some of the best ways to finance a food business in Ontario:
+Here are some of Government Grants and Programs to start a food business in Ontario:

 • Government Grants and Loans: The Government of Canada and Province of Ontario offer grants and loans for small businesses, including food businesses.
 These grants and loans may require a detailed business plan and may have specific eligibility criteria.